dougeby/IntuneDocs/intune/remove-certificates.md

 This article lists some common scenarios, and the impact on PKCS and SCEP certificates.

+> [!NOTE]
+> To effectively remove and revoke certificates for a user being removed from AD or AAD, here is the order of operations to complete:
+>    1. Wipe or retire the user's device
+>    2. Then remove user from AD/AAD

 ## Windows devices

 #### SCEP certificates